Unbeaten Lions get ultimate test in Mahomes, Chiefs | Devdiscourse

 "He's a competitor.
 He's the leader of that bunch," Chiefs coach Andy Reid said of his quarterback.
 "He's the one on the field, so if he wants certain things out of a play, then as a player you've got to get those things down.
 That's where my trust in him and the coaches' trust in him comes in.
 You want to make sure you're demanding the right things and he's very good with that."
 The Chiefs' receiving corps hasn't missed a beat despite the absence of top threat Tyreek Hill, who remains sidelined by a shoulder injury.
 Robinson (21.5 yards per catch) and Hardman (26.3) have stretched defenses vertically to keep the attack humming.

 "They can run, and run fast and they both have a good feel for the game," Reid said.
-Top running back Damien Williams (knee) missed the Ravens game and didn't practice on Wednesday.
+Top running back Damien Williams (knee) will miss his second straight game after not practicing all week.
 Tackle Eric Fisher (groin) is also sidelined.
-Hill, Williams and Fisher all missed Wednesday's practice.

-The Chiefs will likely have to rely once again on the backfield combination of Darrel Williams and LeSean McCoy to provide some balance.
+The Chiefs will likely have to rely once again on the backfield combination of LeSean McCoy and Darrel Williams to provide some balance.
 For his part, Lions quarterback Matthew Stafford has been solid, completing 62.6 percent of his attempts with six touchdowns compared to two interceptions.
 Detroit has thus overcome an ineffective running game averaging only 3.4 yards per rush.

 The Lions defense has forced two turnovers in each of the last two games.
 "They've got a good scheme and play hard," Reid said.
 "They tackle well and they've made a living off of turnovers."